• Skip to primary navigation

 Gluten Free Potato Latkes - The Gluten Free Homestead

 Then heat oil over medium high heat.
 Drop heaping tablespoonfuls of potato mixture into the pan and flatten them with the back of a spoon.
+Avoid overcrowding the pan which can lead to steaming instead of browning.

 Cook the latkes over moderately high heat until the edges are golden, about 2 minutes; carefully flip and cook about 2 more minutes.
 (Hint: use two spatulas or a spatula and a fork, to flip so that the oil doesn’t splatter).